microsoft/ApplicationInsights-Kubernetes/README.md

     | --------------------- | ----------- | ------------- | -------------------------------------------------------------------------------------------- |
     | InitializationTimeout | TimeSpan    | 00:02:00      | Maximum time to wait for spinning up the container.
 Accepted format: [d.]hh:mm:ss[.fffffff]. |

-The configuration uses with the conventions in ASP.NET Core.
-Refer [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.1) for more information.
+The configuration uses the ASP.NET Core conventions.
+Refer to [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.1) for more information.

 ### Verify the cluster configuration (Linux Container only)